gvwilson/thirdbit/src/fiction/makers-return/index.md

 do chores and stuff."

 She instantly knew it was the wrong thing to say.
-"My mama is a hybrid,"
+"My mama is 'people',"
 Sindy snapped.
 "And my sister, and my dad, and just about everyone I know.
 Nobody *made* them to do anything."

-*So much for making friends,* Violet thought, but she had come this far.
+*So much for making friends,* Violet thought despairingly, but she had come this far.
 "Sindy, that can't be.
-'Brids can't have human children.
+'Brids can't have human children."

-They must have adopted you or something."
+FIXME: need to foreshadow Sindy's concern about being adopted

-Whatever Sindy might have said in reply was cut off by the door sliding open.
+Whatever Sindy might have said was cut off by the door sliding open.
 A small cleaning bot rolled in on four oversized wheels, the single arm set in its top waving